Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 - Added more filter hooks so the customer Input addon fields are now exported to CSV as well.

 = 4.4.3 =
-- Added button customization options (in the advanced settings) for the smart paypal checkout button.
+- Added button customization options (in the PayPal Smart Checkout Settings) for the smart paypal checkout button.

 = 4.4.2 =
 - Added PayPal smart button configuration documentation https://www.tipsandtricks-hq.com/ecommerce/enabling-smart-button-checkout-setup-and-configuration-4568

 = 4.4.1 =
 - Added a new checkout option that uses the smart PayPal payment button.
-You can enable it from the advanced settings menu.
+You can enable it from the PayPal Smart Checkout Settings menu.
 - Added Breton language files.
 Thanks to Florian for submitting the language files.

 = 4.4.0 =